undercasetype/Fraunces/sources/current_masters/New Recipes.md

-Fraunces goofy and opsz axis explorations:
+Fraunces Generated Masters Interpolation and Kerning Recipes:

 Here are the formulas used to generate OpMax GoofyMax (i.e., low contrast) and OpMin GoofyMin (i.e., high contrast) masters with ScaleAndInterpolate.py in ~/documentation/scripts/.